phil-rice/focuson/laoban/README.md

 Laoban makes the following easy:
 * Managing config files
     * There are a number of template files (might be just one)
-        * These holds files that are copied to the project whenever 'laoban update' is called
+        * These hold files that are copied to the project whenever 'laoban update' is called
-        * The package.json in it is 'modified' during the copying based on a file called 'project.details.json' in the project
+        * The package.json in the template dir is 'modified' during the copying based on a file called 'project.details.json' in the project
         * In my projects these files are things like:
              * jest.config.json
              * babel.config.json
              * tsconfig.json
              * the jest adapter for the version of jest
+* Publishing typescript react components to NPM
+     * I found this quite challenging.
+If you know a better way please let me know
+          * the tsconfig setting needed to be able to publish are not compatible with the tsconfig settings that react needs
+                * in fact react start will edit tsconfig throwing away you 'illegal settings'
+          * I need to publish javascript to npmjs
+                * So I use `tsc --noEmit false --outDir dist` to create a subdirectory
+          * I copy across useful other files: `package.json`, 'README,md'
+          * Then I change to this dist directory and publish from here
 * Executing things in parallel across all projects
      * `tsc`: to compile all the typescript
      * `npm test`: to run all the tests